uniget-org/tools/README.md

 The container tools installer and updater

+⚠️ uniget is in the process of being migrated [to GitLab](https://gitlab.com/uniget-org).
+The migration is being tracked [here](https://gitlab.com/uniget-org/migration-gh2gl).
+There is only one thing, you need to do: regularly update the uniget CLI using `uniget self-update`. ⚠️

 ## Contents

 This repository contains the source code for creating container images for all tools supported by uniget.